Still Learning from Lexi: 6 Tips on Soldering, Metal Etching & More, Plus a Sugar Skull Pendant

 - Speaking of soldering, this is one I also find myself reciting after I’ve been away from the torch awhile: You want solder to flow up a seam, not just melt.
 Remember that the flame from the torch isn’t supposed to “melt” the solder–the flame should heat the metal, and that heat causes the solder to melt and flow into your seam.
 Don’t approach soldering with the intent of melting the solder or you’ll likely do it wrong.

 Lexi has decades of experience teaching metalsmithing students of all levels to saw, solder, and set stones as they make metal jewelry.
 Lucky for us, she continues to share her expertise in dozens of metalsmithing videos and articles in Lapidary Journal Jewelry Artist.
 We’ve been putting her to the test this year, having her design multiple in-depth projects and host a video in which she demonstrates how to make each one in her Southwestern-inspired series.
 There have been dog tags, shaman, bear-shaped stones and bear-shaped metal, leaves/feathers, petroglyphs and more, each packed full of instruction on sawing metal, setting stones, soldering like and mixed metals, and finishing pieces perfectly.
-Now, just in time for Halloween, Lexi’s Advanced Soldering Challenge: Sugar Skull Pendant with Patina project video is available as a DVD or instant download!
+Just in time for Halloween, get Lexi’s Advanced Soldering Challenge: Sugar Skull Pendant with Patina project video.

 P.S.
 Want more of Lexi’s advice?
 There are seven more brilliant tips on this blog!